surge-synthesizer/shortcircuit-xt/src-next/Sprints.md

 - Sample Reload All / Refresh

 Ideas for the future
-- Parallel or Serial Filters on zone for instance
+- Parallel or Serial Processors on zone for instance